tsmith4014/network-design-project/README.md

-# Assignment
+# Network Design Project

-## Assignment 1: Network Design Project
+## Objective: Network Design for a Small Business using AWS Cloud Services

-Assignment: System and Network Design for Codeplatoon Website
+Mission: System and Network Design for Codeplatoon Website

 ### Background: